21cmfish: Fisher-matrix framework for fast parameter forecasts from the cosmic 21-cm signal: Results

 We test this formalism by comparing two different choices of mock observations against our baseline (EOS21) fiducial one. \begin{enumerate} \item In the first we only slightly modified the parameters, randomly sampling the parameters from within 1$\sigma$ of our expected errors for the EOS fiducial with moderate noise (i.e. they fall within the blue ellipses in Figure~\ref{fig:corner_EOS21_noise}).
 In this case we expect the likelihood to be roughly Gaussian, and the shifts to be consistent with the inputs. \item In the second we aim to infer the OPT EOS model, which has an enhanced population III contribution to star formation and X-ray production (see~\citealt{Munoz2021b} for details).
 In the OPT model we change the following parameters: $\fstarII = - 1.25, \fescII = -1.2, \fstarIII = -1.75, \fescIII = -2.35$ and $\nuX=200$ eV.
 These are significantly different from our EOS21 fiducial (see Table~\ref{tab:fiducial_params}), so they will test how far from the fiducial the parameters can be before the formalism breaks down. \end{enumerate} In both cases we generate the new mock observed 21-cm power spectra, $\Delta^2_{21,\mathrm{obs}}(\theta^\prime)$, using identical settings as for our fiducial EOS run, changing only the astrophysical parameters.

-A subtlety in this analysis is that, as well as the Poisson noise in the power spectrum -- due to measuring the power spectrum from a finite number of $k$-space modes in the simulation boxes -- both our fiducial and ``observed'' mocks have sample (cosmic) variance due to the scatter between independent realizations of the initial conditions.
-Both the Poisson noise and cosmic variance depend on the volume of the simulations (see e.g., \citealt{Iliev2014,Kaur2020} for the power spectrum and ~\citealt{Munoz:2020itp} for the global signal).
+A subtlety in this analysis is that, as well as the Poisson noise in the power spectrum -- due to measuring the power spectrum from a finite number of $k$-space modes in the simulation boxes -- both our fiducial and ``observed'' mocks have sample (cosmic) variance as they are each independent realizations of the initial conditions.
+Both the Poisson noise and cosmic variance depend on the volume of the simulations (see e.g., \citealt{Iliev2014,Kaur2020} for the power spectrum and \citealt{Munoz:2020itp} for the global signal).
 Thus the total noise on the power spectrum is the Poisson, cosmic variance and instrumental noise terms added in quadrature: $\sigma_{\rm tot}^2(k,z) = \sigma_{\rm poiss.}^2(k,z) + \sigma_\mathrm{c.v.}^2(k,z) + \sigma_{\rm instr.}^2(k,z)$.
-As such, using the Fisher matrix as defined above undercounts the error bars, for it assumes the mock has the cosmic variance from a HERA-like cosmic observation, rather than the much smaller volume of our mock simulation.
+As such, using the Fisher matrix as defined above undercounts the error bars on our mock observation, as we have assumed the mock has the cosmic variance from a HERA-like cosmic observation \citep[approximately 150\,Gpc$^3$,][]{deBoer2017}, rather than the much smaller volume of our mock simulation (0.064\,Gpc$^3$, see Section~\ref{sec:method_21cmsense}).

 To circumvent the issue of cosmic variance, we first run the two cases with the same initial conditions as our EOS fiducial.
-Using simulations with the same initial conditions as the fiducial we find we can recover the `observed' parameters within $1\sigma$ for case (i), but the inferred parameters are not well-recovered for case (ii), especially for parameters where the shift is greater than the $1\sigma$ errors on the fiducial value.
+Using simulations with the same initial conditions as the fiducial we find we can recover the `observed' parameters within $2\sigma$ (7/10 parameters recovered within $1\sigma$) for case (i), but the inferred parameters are not well-recovered for case (ii), with only 1/10 parameters recovered within $1\sigma$.
+The biggest offset between the inferred and true values are for parameters where the shift $\delta \theta_i$ is greater than the $1\sigma$ errors on the fiducial value.
 We surmise that the inference approach outlined above only works well when the assumption that the power spectrum varies linearly with the parameters holds -- i.e. when the likelihood is most like a Gaussian, and the `true` parameters are within $1\sigma$ of the peak likelihood for our specific fiducial.